Vipercommand85/my_journey/AWS_Notes/AWS_SAA-C03.md

 * uses security group to control access to share
 * **only compatible with Linux based AMI**
 * encryption at rest using KMS
-* POSIZ file system that has a standard file API
+* POSIX file system that has a standard file API
 #### Use Cases
 * Content Management
 * Web Serving